 The term “bare metal” emphasizes that there is no pre-installed hypervisor or virtualization layer imposed by the provider, distinguishing it from Infrastructure-as-a-Service (IaaS) offerings that primarily deliver virtual servers.

-Bare Metal Meaning: Deconstructing the Term
+Bare Metal Meaning: Deconstructing The Term

 The bare metal meaning in computing refers to the fundamental hardware components of a computer system, devoid of any operating system or virtualization software.
 When you interact with a “bare metal” environment, you are as close to the hardware as possible.
 A bare metal server meaning, therefore, signifies that the client has access to and control over this raw hardware.